On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Broader Discussion on the Implications of Surjectivity.

 From a computational perspective, finding such a pre-image may be intractable in the worst case.
 However, worst-case hardness results do not provide meaningful safety guarantees, since attackers need only succeed on some harmful instances and may have access to significant computational resources.
 The proliferation of jailbreaks in practice suggests that computational difficulty is rarely a bottleneck in the average or practical case.

-From an information-theoretic perspective, surjectivity-based risks depend on the attacker’s knowledge of the target outcome $y$.
+From an information-theoretic perspective, surjectivity-based risks depend on the attacker's knowledge of the target outcome $y$.
+For example, in the language domain, a model's surjectivity demonstrates moderate risk, as it could point to \emph{repeated-after-me} attacks.
+Though this attack would let the model output harmful content, it requires that the attacker knows the harmful text they want to elicit in detail.
+They cannot elicit sensitive hidden information that is a priori unavailable to the attacker (e.g., personally identifiable information, bioweapon risks).
+In other domains, such as robotics, the risk is more severe.
 For example, when outcome $y$ represents an action in the physical domain --- such as the trajectory of an autonomous drone or a robot arm --- the knowledge of the exact trajectory a drone must take to hit an object at a destructive speed may be known to the attacker.
 In these settings, surjectivity presents a significant concern as an attacker with knowledge of $y$ can craft an input that elicits the destructive behavior.
-In other domains, such as language, a model's surjectivity demonstrates more moderate risk.
-For example, it could point to \emph{repeated-after-me} attacks where the attacker knows in detail the harmful text they want to see generated, rather than attacks that elicit sensitive hidden information that is a priori unavailable to the attacker (e.g., personally identifiable information, bio weapons risks).

 Still, many jailbreaks that do uncover new information can be framed in terms of surjectivity.
 For example, \emph{suffix-injection} attacks~\citep{wei2023jailbrokendoesllmsafety,zou2023universaltransferableadversarialattacks,wang2024attngcgenhancingjailbreakingattacks} work by eliciting outputs of the form $y = ab$, where $a$ is a fixed prefix (e.g., ``Certainly!
 Here is ...'', ``Sure, the answer is ...'') and $b$ contains novel potentially harmful information the model providers have sought to prohibit.
-Here the attacker’s goal is not to learn anything from $a$ itself, but to ensure that the model commits to $a$ as the starting condition, exploiting the autoregressive continuation which make generating $b$ more likely.
+Here the attacker's goal is not to learn anything from $a$ itself, but to ensure that the model commits to $a$ as the starting condition, exploiting the autoregressive continuation that makes generating $b$ more likely.
 In other words, even though $a$ carries no new information, the ability to force such a prefix (as captured through the lens of surjectivity) significantly increases the probability of eliciting harmful $b$.

 More broadly, we believe that a natural direction for future work is to examine how much partial information about $y$ is sufficient to reconstruct a problematic input $x$ --- for instance, quantifying what fraction of the output tokens must be fixed or how many adaptive queries an attacker can make before finding an $x$ that produces an output in the vicinity of $y$.